CompGenomeLab/PHACTboost_manuscript/README.md

 ## Figure 3

-Figure 3 shows AUPR comparisons of PHACTboost and tools reported in dbNSFP across TS1, TS2, TS3, TS4 and TS5, respectively.
+Figure 3 shows AUROC comparisons of PHACTboost and tools reported in dbNSFP across TS1, TS2, TS3, TS4 and TS5, respectively.

 Part A, B, C, D and E can be plotted by using "Figure3_Comparison_TS.R".
 The required files are given in the same folder.